 This section addresses commonly raised comments regarding compliance with required processes under CEQA and NEPA and development of the EIR/EIS.
-Master Response 2, Alternatives Description and Baseline, describes the CEQA and NEPA requirements related to alternatives.
+Master Response 2, Alternatives Description and Baseline, describes the CEQA and NEPA requirements related to identifying the preferred alternative under CEQA and the environmentally preferred alternative under NEPA.